How to Remove a Kitchen Tile Backsplash – Step-by-Step Guide

 Opting for a neutral or complementary color can enhance the overall aesthetic of your kitchen, especially in areas where the backsplash may not extend, such as above cabinets or near doorways.

-Next, take some time to carefully select the new backsplash.
 This is your opportunity to inject your style into your kitchen and make a statement.

 Consider the color scheme, texture, and overall design of your kitchen to ensure that your new backsplash complements the existing elements.
-Don’t rush this decision—choosing the right backsplash can dramatically transform the look and feel of your space.